bvladoiu/prisma-editor/tasks.md

 Replaced the custom TopBarComponent with a new MuiAppBarComponent that uses Material UI AppBar styling.
 The new component provides a cleaner implementation that only contains the drawer menu button as required.
 Updated all references to TopBarComponent in the EditorComponent class and added a DSL-style function for creating MUI AppBar components.

 ## Refactor Expertise component with attribute-based styling - 06/15/2025
-Refactored the Expertise component in the prisma.editor.ui.component package to use attribute-based styling.
+Refactored the Expertise component in the prisma.editor.component package to use attribute-based styling.
 Updated the component to add an 'expertise' attribute to the root element for CSS targeting.
 Enhanced ExpertiseStyles.kt to use CSSOM APIs with selectors targeting the 'expertise' attribute, while maintaining backward compatibility with direct style manipulation methods.
 Added a method to create and add a stylesheet to the document, improving the component's styling architecture.

 ## Extend HTMLElement with HtmlExpertiseElement - 06/16/2025
 Created a new HtmlExpertiseElement class that extends HTMLElement directly, following the example of HtmlDivElement.
 Implemented the necessary methods and properties for the class to work correctly.
 Updated the Expertise function to use the new HtmlExpertiseElement class while maintaining the 'expertise' attribute for CSS targeting.
 This improves the component architecture by using proper HTML element extension instead of wrapping elements.